superfly/docs/laravel/the-basics/databases.html.md

 You can start with a relational-database classic: [MySQL](https://www.mysql.com/).
 You can even run it as a Fly App!

 In this section, you'll:
-  1. Get a reference on how to spin a MySQL Fly App
+  1. Get a reference on how to spin up a MySQL Fly App
   2. Connect to your MySQL Fly App from a Laravel Fly App
   3. Connect to your MySQL Fly App from a local environment